 We firmly believe that the risk of terrorism is not high enough to warrant staying home, and it is impossible to predict when or where an attack might take place, so choosing a destination should entail a combination of relevant information and following your dreams!

-Popular attractions such as Christmas markets, museums and galleries will have extra security in place this holiday season and while these can mean waiting a little longer, they provide infinitely greater peace of mind.
+Popular attractions such as festivals, markets, museums and galleries will have extra security in place and while these can mean waiting a little longer, they provide infinitely greater peace of mind.
 We would usually choose an event or attraction with lots of security over one where bags aren’t checked at the entrance.

 When planning your holiday activities, keep in mind that common targets now tend to include:

 - Busy areas that aren’t well protected

 - Transport networks